telerik/kendo-themes/packages/bootstrap/docs/customization-charts.md

 ---
 title: Customizing Charts
-description: "Refer to the list of the Kendo UI  theme variables available for customization."
+description: "Refer to the list of the Kendo UI Bootstrap theme variables available for customization."
-slug: variables_kendotheme
+slug: variables_kendothemebootstrap_charts
 position: 9
 ---